thenumbernine/thenumbernine.github.io/README.md

-I'm just using this for CDN URLs for the time being.
+I'm just using this for URLs for the time being.

-Output CDN URLs:
+Output:

 [index](https://thenumbernine.github.io/index.html)